Dermestes ater

 Distribution: Cosmopolitan.

-Origin: United States, ID.
+Origin: Mixed continents.
 In my care since 2024.

 Description: The adults are 7 to 9 mm long.
 The elytra are dark brown to black.
 The underside of the adult beetles are brown and have medial and lateral brown spots on a dark-brown background.
 Full-grown larvae are 10 to 14 mm in length and almost entirely black in colour, but a median stripe can be present.